quangthangisme/tp/docs/UserGuide.md

 * `nand`: None of the values must match.
 * `nor`: Reject all values.

 If an operator is not provided, it defaults to `and`.
 If an unrecognized operator is provided, it will be treated as a value.
+If multiple valid operators are provided, the first one will be applied and the rest will be treated as values.

 **Value formats**: